ballerina-attic/docs-ballerina-vscode-extension/en/docs/architecture-diagram/architecture-diagram.md

       ![Extension Command](../img/pdd-extension-command.gif)

-## Explore the Design Diagram view
+## Explore the Project Design view

 Let's explore the features of the Design Diagram using the [Google Cloud Platform](https://github.com/ballerina-guides/gcp-microservices-demo/tree/project-design-demo) Ballerina project that you set up in the previous topic.